cogentcore/cogent/README.md

 # TODO

-* command is flashing a lot

 * ChangeLog record of all commits in project -- special status of commit -- not just any cmd

 * need general internal link system and ability to parse output results to go to errors..
 * markup links in other output
 * cd to directory first before executing commands!
 * add all the other commands!

-* empty textview at startup still need to be clickable and you can load file using keyboard and panel navs.

 * named splitter configs and save etc